google signals

 Here is a brief explanation of each.

-• Remarketing with Google Analytics: You must have Google Signals enabled in order to get access to remarketing lists created with Google Analytics.
+• Remarketing with Google Analytics: You need to have Google Signals enabled in order to use remarketing in GA4.
+With signals enabled, you can create remarketing audiences in GA4 and then share them to Google Ads

-• Advertising reporting features: With Google Signals turned on, advertising reporting has an additional data source to pull from in addition to your Google Analytics tagging settings.
+• Advertising reporting features: With Signals turned on, advertising reporting has an additional data source to pull from in addition to your Google Analytics tagging settings.
+Note: if you don’t have a connected Google Ads account, you can’t use Advertising reports (see the screenshot to view what you’d see without a connected Ads account).

-• Demographics and interests: Additional demographic and interest information is available via Google Signals.
+• Demographics and interests: Additional demographic and interest information is available via Signals for visitors to your website who are signed in to their Google accounts and have Ads Personalization turned on.

-There are some clear benefits to turning on Google Signals, particularly as it relates to advertising and reporting functionality.
+So there are real benefits to turning on Google Signals, particularly as it relates to advertising and reporting functionality.
 But there are also downsides to be aware of.
+The biggest potential downside is related to user privacy.
+So if you’re going to use Signals, make sure you’re properly caring for visitor privacy.

 Reporting Identity in GA4